UVADS/orientation-technical/unix-101.md

 # Unix 101
-**Executive Summary:** This Document is the lesson plan for the github profiles.
-We will explore the github profile.
-Talk about the main features and how to use it.
-And finish with an exercise in data science thinking.
+**Executive Summary:** This Document is the lesson plan for unix and the Bourne Again Shell (Bash).
+We will explore how to get access to Bash and the first commands a user commonly encounters.

 ## Main takeaway: Github is a social media platform
 Put yourself on high-alert and remember all of the pitfals of social media lurk just under the surface on github.